megzjudge/research/README.md

    │   alert     │ mail │                  │ write│              │ read │ (grid+search) │
    └─────────────┘      └──────────────────┘      └─────────────┘      └──────────────┘
                                                          ▲
-                                          D1 is the only shared layer.
-                                  The Worker and the site never talk directly.
 ```

----

 ## How it works